Epson Lifestudio Pop

 • Minimum throw distance is 0.8 m on Epson Lifestudio Pop and 1.9 m on Optoma Photon Life PK32.

-• HDMI ports are 1 on Epson Lifestudio Pop and 2 on Optoma Photon Life PK32.
+• HDMI ports number 1 on Epson Lifestudio Pop and 2 on Optoma Photon Life PK32.

 • AirPlay support is available on Epson Lifestudio Pop but not on Optoma Photon Life PK32.

-• Bluetooth support is available on Epson Lifestudio Pop but not on Optoma Photon Life PK32.
+• Bluetooth connectivity is available on Epson Lifestudio Pop but not on Optoma Photon Life PK32.

 • Wi-Fi support is available on Epson Lifestudio Pop but not on Optoma Photon Life PK32.

-• USB ports are 1 on Epson Lifestudio Pop and 2 on Optoma Photon Life PK32.
+• USB ports number 1 on Epson Lifestudio Pop and 2 on Optoma Photon Life PK32.

-• DLNA certification is available on Epson Lifestudio Pop but not on Optoma Photon Life PK32.
+• DLNA certification is present on Epson Lifestudio Pop but not on Optoma Photon Life PK32.

-• Built-in smart TV functionality is available on Epson Lifestudio Pop but not on Optoma Photon Life PK32.
+• A built-in smart TV is included on Epson Lifestudio Pop but not on Optoma Photon Life PK32.

-• A socket for a 3.5 mm audio jack is available on Optoma Photon Life PK32 but not on Epson Lifestudio Pop.
+• A 3.5 mm audio jack socket is present on Optoma Photon Life PK32 but not on Epson Lifestudio Pop.

 Specs Comparison